oonchulip97/edge_mapping_arduino_robot/README.md

    - Motor A and B is on port and starboard side respectively.
  - Wheel Encoders (SKU: SEN0038).
    - Encoder A and B is attached to motor A and B respectively.

+## Software
+ - Arduino IDE

+# Deployment
+ 1. Connect to computer and long press the pushbutton to initiate and reset the map in EEPROM.
+ 2. Place arduino car near a boundary.
+ 3. Switch on the Arduino board and the motors.
+ 4. Long press the pushbutton to begin mapping.
+ 5. Press pushbutton when arduino car is moving in a straight line after mapping is completed.
+ 6. Connect to computer to obtain map via EEPROM.

+# Logic